WMD-group/aims2vasp/README.md

 Disclaimer
 ----------
 This script is not affiliated with *FHI-aims*.
-Feel free to use it and build on it, but do so at your own risk.
+This script is licensed under the GPLv3; feel free to use it and build on it, but do so at your own risk.